renjithraja/Ai_Knowledge_Assistant/README.md

 Type	Example

-Fact	“What was the total water-related financing provided by the EIB in 2023?”
+Fact	“What are the key statistics about drought damage in Europe from the Water Overview 2024 report?”

 Analysis	“Compare water availability trends in 2023 and 2024.”